Your nervous system is involved in everything your body does, from regulating your breathing to controlling your muscles

 It is estimated that about 20 million Americans suffers from peripheral nerve damage.
 This type of damage becomes increasingly common with age.
 Up to 70% of people with diabetes have some nerve damage.

 While not an exhaustive list, the following are some of the possible causes of nerve pain and nerve damage:

 - Autoimmune diseases .
 A variety of different types of autoimmune diseases can produce symptoms of nerve pain and nerve damage.
 These include: multiple sclerosis, Guillain-Barré syndrome (a rare condition in which the immune system attacks the peripheral nerves), myasthenia gravis, lupus, and inflammatory bowel disease.

 - Compression/trauma.
 Anything that results in trauma or compression of nerves can result in nerve pain and nerve damage.
 This includes pinched nerves in the neck, crush injuries, and carpal tunnel syndrome.
 Learn more about pinched (compressed) nerves.

 - Diabetes .
-About 25% of people with diabetes suffer from nerve damage, which becomes more likely as the disease progresses.
+Up to 70% of people with diabetes suffer from nerve damage, which becomes more likely as the disease progresses.
 Diabetic neuropathy is a serious complication and may affect all three types of neurons.
 Sensory nerves are most often affected, causing burning or numbness.
 If you have diabetes and are experiencing symptoms of nerve pain or nerve damage, you should consult a medical professional as soon as possible.
 Take this assessment to see if you're at risk for diabetic nerve pain.